District: Turkey

+In Turkey, according to the legislation, the name of the town or village designated as the administrative centre is given to the district.
+However, if there is a historical or geographical name, it is possible to use this as the name as an exception.
+For example, when the district of Şenkaya was established in 1946, the name of the village of Örtülü, which was chosen as the administrative centre, was first changed to Şenkaya.
+The fact that the village of İd was first given the name Narman and then Narman district was established in 1954 is also an application in line with this legislation.
+In Turkey, the fact that the name of any district is also the name of the city (şehir) or town (kasaba) that is the administrative centre of that district is an application introduced by the ‘Provincial Administration Law’.

 Uganda

 Ukraine

 In Ukraine, districts (raions) second level of administrative division of Ukraine and are primarily the most common division of Ukrainian regions, as well as administrative divisions of larger cities ("city districts").

 United Kingdom

 England

 Districts are the most recognizable form of local government in large parts of England.
 For those areas that retain two-tier local government, districts usually form the lower tier of that arrangement, with counties forming the upper tier.
 Districts tend to have responsibility for a number of areas including: